 Need to know

-- Replacing an existing dishwasher is a relatively simple job.
-If you're handy with a spanner, you should have no trouble doing it yourself.
+- Replacing an existing dishwasher is a relatively simple job if you're handy with a screwdriver

-- If you're installing a dishwasher for the first time there are some rules that will ensure your installation's safe and legal.
+- If you're installing a dishwasher for the first time there are some rules to make sure your installation is safe and legal

-And the good news is, installing one is a pretty simple job, especially if you're replacing an old one that's given up the ghost.
-That said, as with installing any appliance, there are a few things you should keep in mind to ensure it all goes smoothly, especially for a new installation where there are several rules you need to follow.
+And the good news is, installing one is a pretty simple job – especially if you're replacing an old one that's given up the ghost.
+That said, as with installing any appliance, there are a few things you should keep in mind to make sure it all goes smoothly, especially for a new installation where there are several rules you need to follow.

 Replacing an existing dishwasher is a relatively easy job (provided you've measured up correctly and your new dishwasher fits in the space under your bench).
 All the infrastructure you need – power, water, drainage and space – are already in place.
 It's largely a matter of taking the old one out, connecting the new one to the drain and inlet tap, then plugging it in, and your new appliance is good to go.

 Dishwasher installation tools

 - A screwdriver and/or a driver drill

 - A dropsheet or cardboard (optional)